Filtering by: M19

 Feddersen received a Bachelor of Fine Arts at Cornish College of the Arts in 2009, graduating Magna Cum Laude.
 She remained in Seattle for approximately ten years while working as an artist, studio assistant, and arts administrator, before relocating to Tacoma, WA, where she is now based with her husband and two cats; Brock, Gonzo, and Gamma Ray.
 She was inspired to create interactive and temporary artworks as a way to honor an indigenous perspective on the relationship between artist and community.
 Her approach emphasizes humor, play, and creative engagement to create opportunities for personal introspection and discovery.
 Cultivating engagement with the contemporary indigenous art world has been a transformative way that Feddersen has connected with her cultural heritage and dismantled her American cultural indoctrination.
 Through residencies, gatherings, workshops, and community, Feddersen has been inspired, educated, encouraged, and mentored by indigenous artists, culture-bearers and activists.
 These relationships have influenced and reinforced her approach to art, culture, and community.

-For more information about Ryan! and her work, visit: http://ryanfeddersen.com/
+For more information on her work, visit RYAN!’s website here.

 View Event →